WaleedSDA/kitapsepeti_kitapyurdu_scraper/README.md

 ## Choosing the Right Library

 The right library for a web scraping project depends heavily on the nature of the target website.
-For these websites, using 'requests' library isn't feasible since the sites are server-side rendered.
+For these websites, using 'requests' library isn't feasible since the sites are server-side rendered (I mean we do not get the data as json to parse it easily).
 Selenium Wire isn't needed either because we don't need to monitor the network.

 Selenium is useful when a website needs UI interaction, but it's not required in our case.
-Plus, Selenium tends to be resource-heavy since it runs a browser.
+Plus, Selenium tends to be resource-heavy since it runs a browser (we still can make it run in headless mood).

-Thus, this project uses Scrapy for one site and Beautiful Soup for the other.
+Thus, this project uses lxml/beautiful soup for one site and selenium for the other.
 Both are great tools for the job and allows me to demonstrate the versatility of my code architecture.

 ## Template Design Pattern